-If an error or warning occurs, for example, the UC server was unable to deliver a message, then the UC server generates an error or warning log.
-When an error or warning log is produced, and there were no previous unacknowledged errors or warnings, then UC server also produces an entry in the Windows event log to indicate what has happened.
-Administrators will see an orange bar displayed at the bottom of the UC client window as an alert that some action may be required.
-To learn more about the alert, refer to Appendix C - Troubleshooting Logs on page 337.
-Conversely, when errors and warnings are acknowledged, and there are no more unacknowledged errors or warnings, then a different entry is created in the Windows event log, and the orange bar in the UC client disappears.
+If an error or warning occurs, for example, the NetVanta UC Server was unable to deliver a message, then the NetVanta UC Server generates an error or warning log.
+When an error or warning log is produced, and there were no previous unacknowledged errors or warnings, then NetVanta UC Server also produces an entry in the Windows event log to indicate what has happened.
+Administrators will see an orange bar displayed at the bottom of the NetVanta UC Client software window as an alert that some action may be required.
+To learn more about the alert, refer to Appendix C - Troubleshooting Logs on page 345.
+Conversely, when errors and warnings are acknowledged, and there are no more unacknowledged errors or warnings, then a different entry is created in the Windows event log, and the orange bar in the NetVanta UC Client software disappears.